The program provides tutorial study in economics. Microeconomics, macroeconomics, and economic field electives constitute the core of the program.

 Change of Program Policy

 First-year students at Ohio University may apply to transfer into the economics tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.

 External Transfer Policy

 First-year students at another institution may also apply to transfer into the economics tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is November 15th.

 Opportunities Upon Graduation